twilio/twilio-video-app-react/README.md

 ## Deploy the app to Twilio

+Before deploying the app, make sure you are using the correct account on the Twilio CLI (using the command `twilio profiles:list` to check).
 The app is deployed to Twilio with a single command:

     $ npm run deploy:twilio-cli